-What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Outpatient substance abuse services (continued) Covered services include: Diagnostic assessment, evaluations, and treatment planning Treatment and/or procedures Medication management and other associated treatments Individual, family, and group therapy Provider-based case management services Crisis intervention Crisis intervention Please note: All substance abuse services must be received on an outpatient basis in a hospital, alternate facility, or provider's office.
+What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Outpatient substance abuse services (continued) Covered services include: Diagnostic assessment, evaluations, and treatment planning Treatment and/or procedures Medication management and other associated treatments Individual, family, and group therapy Provider-based case management services • Crisis intervention Please note: All substance abuse services must be received on an outpatient basis in a hospital, alternate facility, or provider's office.
 Additionally, these services must be provided by, or under the direction of, a properly qualified behavioral health practitioner.
 Mental health services are managed by Providence Health Assurance.
 Whether you stay in-network or use your POS benefit, Providence Health Assurance must be contacted for authorizations.
 This service may require prior authorization.
 See Section 2.1 of this chapter for details.

 What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient." \$150 copayment for each Medicare-covered ambulatory surgical center visit. \$150 copayment for each Medicare-covered outpatient hospital surgical service.
+Even if you stay in the hospital overnight, you might still be considered an outpatient. \$250 copayment for each Medicare-covered ambulatory surgical center visit. \$250 copayment for each Medicare-covered outpatient hospital surgical service.
 20% of the total cost for each Medicare-covered ambulatory surgical center visit when using your POS benefit.
 20% of the total cost for each Medicare-covered outpatient hospital surgical service when using your POS benefit.
 Please note: A separate cost sharing may apply for professional fees.
 This service may require prior authorization.
-See Section 2.1 of this chapter for details. \$65 copayment for Medicare-covered observation services.
+See Section 2.1 of this chapter for details. \$90 copayment for Medicare-covered observation services.
 There is no facility fee for outpatient clinic visits.
 20% of the total cost for Medicare-covered observation services when using your POS benefit.
 There is no facility fee for outpatient clinic visits when using your POS benefit.

-What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Partial hospitalization services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
+What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Partial hospitalization services and Intensive outpatient services Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization. \$55 copayment each day for Medicare-covered partial hospitalization program services.
+20% of the total cost for Medicare-covered partial hospitalization program services when using your POS benefit.
+Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's or therapist's office but less intense than partial hospitalization.
 Mental health services are managed by Providence Health Assurance.
 Whether you stay in-network or use you POS benefit, Providence Health Assurance must be contacted for authorizations.
 This service may require prior authorization.
 See Section 2.1 of this chapter for details.
-10% of the total cost for Medicare-covered partial hospitalization program services.
-20% of the total cost for Medicare-covered partial hospitalization program services when using your POS benefit.